Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/swerve/SwerveEverybot.md

 The provided location for the electronics is a suggestion.
 Please move components around to best accommodate your specific design.
 <br/>
 It is highly recommended to keep the Gyro in the center of your robot.

+### Changes made to fit Everybot on Swerve

+You will need some additional 2"x1":

+- We used two long sticks that run across the robot to support the superstructure.
+You may need to support your superstructure better but this will be a good start.